Dawsoncodes/querypdf-ai/README.md

 - **Improve the summarization**: The summarization takes a lot of time, a better way to do this is to keep it as a background job and notify the user when it's done, and be able to see the same summarization again without having to generated again from scratch.

+- **Save embeddings in parallel**: Currently, the embeddings are saved one by one, we can improve this by saving them in parallel, this will reduce the time it takes to save the embeddings.

 ## License

 This project is licensed under the MIT License.